Early filtering

 CrateDB excels at processing large datasets but is not optimized for returning large volumes of raw results.
 Use LIMIT or pagination when working with hundreds of thousands of rows.

-See Fetching Large Result Sets from CrateDB for batching examples.
+See Fetching Large Result Sets from CrateDBarrow-up-right for batching examples.

 Propagate LIMIT Clauses When Possible